 It becomes apparent that what we are watching is some type of variation on Hellraiser (1987) by way of Saw I read one review that amusingly called it The Saw-Bound Heart.
 Beyond that, not terribly much is clear.
-The script follows the interwound lives of the three central characters the necrophile Hagen (Santiago Craig); Travis (Chad Grimes), the man who inducts Hagen into an occult deal and has a background as a professional torturer for sexual pleasure, while caring for a mentally handicapped brother; and the barman Morbius (Layton Matthews) who is killed and tries to make a deal for his release from Hell.
+The script follows the interwound lives of the three central characters the necrophile Hagen (Santiago Craig); Travis (Chad Grimes), the man who inducts Hagen into an occult deal and has a background as a professional torturer for sexual pleasure, while caring for a mentally handicapped brother; and the barman Morbius (Layton Matthews) who is killed and tries to make a deal to be released from Hell.
 The film has a tripartite structure, introducing each of the three characters as well as the character in the successive story where it goes on to tell their backstory, which often shows them in a very different way than they initially appeared.
 All three narratives are wound together at the end around the character of the dead girl Elizabeth (Zelieann Rivera-Craig).

 There are times when Pearry Teos vision is just whacked.
 Like the scenes with the handicapped brother (Zach Cumer) who sits around a strangely oversized tv and has visions of a large man Mr Skinny (Nathan Ginn) wearing barbed wire and a pigs mask singing childrens songs invoking him to commit suicide.
-Later there is a song and dance while Ginn plays the organ and Cumer dances around waving his caregivers intestines.
+Later there is a song and dance while Nathan Ginn plays the organ and Zach Cumer dances around waving his caregivers intestines.
 In one of the more amusing scenes, we see Chad Grimes with a woman imprisoned in a torture chamber doing various things to her before Teo reverses it to show that he is just torturing her as a paying customer.
-(Although I find it hard to imagine that anybody could run a commercial torture operation in a dungeon where the concept of hygiene seems so completely alien).
+(Although I find it hard to imagine that anybody could run a commercial torture operation in a dungeon where the concept of hygiene seems completely alien).
 Teo seems to want to take us into the world of fetish the babysitter even sits down reading a magazine called Abastophilia (I had to Google it its apparently a sexual fixation with people that are mobility impaired).
-Somehow though, one suspects that the world of fetish portrayed in the film is one that has more to do with things imagined in the writer/directors head than it bears any resemblance to real world practices.
+Somehow though, one suspects that the world of fetish portrayed in the film has more to do with things imagined in the writer/directors head than it bears any resemblance to real world practices.

 Between all of this the necrophile Santiago Craig being asked to open a gateway to Hell, the brothers hallucinations of Mr Skinny, Chad Grimes working as a torturer and injecting drugs that take him into a hallucinated world where he meets the white-skinned figure asking him to do things you remain completely confused about what is going on.
 The weaving together of the backstory towards the end makes more sense of the film but I have my doubts if many people would have the patience to stay to that point.
-The problem is that Necromentia has a number of good ideas floating about I particularly liked the very Clive Barker-esque scenes where Santiago Craig is given an occult tattoo that opens up a doorway to Hell, only to later find that this is an elaborate trap.
+The problem is that Necromentia has a number of good ideas floating about I particularly liked the very Clive Barker-esque scenes where Santiago Craig is given an occult tattoo that opens up a doorway to Hell, only to later find this is an elaborate trap.
 Alas, Necromentia comes with so many other tangential ideas and things going on that the interesting parts get lost.
 The Barker-esque venture into Hell disappointingly comes down to being a low-budget vision of the afterworld that appears to consist of no more than a single section of industrial basement.